progrium/go-extpoints/README.md

 ## Example Application

-Here is a full Go application that lets components hook into `main()` as subcommands simply by implementing an interface we'll make called `Subcommand`.
+Here is a full Go application that lets extensions hook into `main()` as subcommands simply by implementing an interface we'll make called `Subcommand`.
 This interface will have just one method `Run()`, but you can make extension points based on any interface.

 Assuming our package lives under `$GOPATH/src/github.com/quick/example`, here is our `main.go`: